Dropped Frames

-Dropped Frames is a multi-album project by American musician Mike Shinoda, currently consisting of three volumes.
+Dropped Frames is a multi-album project by American hip hop musician Mike Shinoda, currently consisting of three volumes.
 Dropped Frames, Vol. 1 was released on July 10, 2020, with subsequent volumes following on July 31 and September 18 of the same year.
 The project was composed interactively with fans on Shinoda's Twitch channel.
 All three albums were distributed via Kenji Kobayashi Productions, Shinoda's own company capitally related to Machine Shop co.
 With the exception of the opening track of volume 1, "Open Door", tracks on Dropped Frames are primarily instrumental.

 Background

-When the COVID-19 quarantine began, Shinoda became enamored with Twitch.
+When the COVID-19 quarantine began, Shinoda became enamored of Twitch.
 The singer spent Monday through Friday making art on Twitch while fans gave feedback.
 Four days of every week involved making music, while one day per week was dedicated to creating visual art.

 In late June 2020, Shinoda announced that he planned to publish his second studio album in early July 2020.
 He also stated that the songs were made with the assistance of fans who viewed his Twitch channel.
 At that time, he also allowed free streaming of songs "Open Door", "Super Galaxtica" and "Osiris".
 The song "Open Door" has vocals from Shinoda and over half a dozen fans worldwide.
 The remainder of the album is entirely instrumental with multiple genres represented.